 Appraisers and Lenders Allowed No Contact

-Prior to the crash in the housing market, mortgage lenders were notorious for pressuring appraisers to inflate values, particularly on refinances.
+Prior to the crash in the housing market, mortgage lenders were notorious for pressuring appraisers to inflate values.
+This was particularly true for refinances.
 Lenders often had a cozy relationship with a handful of appraisers who got the bulk of their business, and often consulted the loan officers about what value they needed to make the deal work.
 This practice was arguably one of the causes of the housing bubble in the middle part of the last decade.

 After the bubble burst, regulators came down hard on lenders’ role in the appraisal process.
-Now mortgage lenders are not allowed any direct contact with the appraiser.
-It is ordered through a third party who selects the appraiser and coordinates the appointment with the homeowner.
-While this regulation has prevented artificial inflation of values and undue pressure from lenders, the added layer of bureaucracy in the process can cause delays.
+Now mortgage lenders cannot have any direct contact with the appraiser.
+A third party who selects the appraiser and coordinates the appointment with the homeowner.
+This regulation has prevented artificial inflation of values and undue pressure from lenders.
+However, the added layer of bureaucracy in the process can cause delays.
 It has also become nearly impossible for loan officers to help their borrowers to coordinate appraisal appointments.

 Home Appraisal Process: Costs and Valuation

-Costs for an appraisal vary by region, but for a single family home or condo will usually range from $300 to $500.
+Costs for an appraisal vary by region.
+Broadly speaking, a single family home or condo will usually range from $300 to $500.
 Costs will be higher for more complex properties, such as a multi-unit property or a rental property.
-If the appraiser recommends repairs to be completed prior to closing, the appraiser will have to go back out to the property to certify completion.
+If the appraiser recommends repairs to complete prior to closing, the appraiser will have to go back out to the property to certify completion.
 The cost for this is usually $100 to $150.

 The appraiser determines the value of a home based on comparable sales in the same neighborhood.
 The appraiser will look for similar homes that sold within a six-month period.
 If the comp is bigger or smaller than the subject property, the appraiser will calculate an adjustment.
 Similarly, the appraiser will make an adjustment if there are any additional features such as a deck, a view or a yard, which add value to one property but not the other.
 Cosmetic features like a renovated kitchen or exterior molding do not have a significant impact on value.
 If a home sold via a foreclosure or short sale, that is given equal weight in comparison as a home sold via a conventional sale.

-If you take exception to the value the appraiser comes up with for your home, there is a procedure by which you can dispute the value, but it is very difficult.
+If you disagree with the value the appraiser assigns to your home, there is a procedure by which you can dispute the value.
+However, doing so is very difficult.
 You have to find your own comps that support a higher value than those the appraiser used.
 Submit those to the lender’s underwriting department and they will make their own assessment of the value.
 Realistically, because of the regulatory scrutiny on banks, underwriters are very reticent to changing the value on the appraisal.
 If you do want to dispute a value, make sure you present a very strong case.